stoneyrh/gSOAP/gsoap/samples/wcf/WS/DualHttp/README.txt

   C:\WF_WCF_Samples\WCF\Basic\Binding\WS\DualHttp\CS\client> bin\client.exe

-When running the WCF client, the WCF client-side callback (a server) in a self-hosted context will operate VERY SLOW when HTTP keep-alive is enabled in the gSOAP server (with the gSOAP server invoking the WCF client callback).
-Therefore, SOAP_IO_KEEPALIVE is not recommended.
+The gSOAP server in this example is an iterative server.
+Therefore, SOAP_IO_KEEPALIVE is not recommended since this leads to messages being blocked on the server port.

 To self-host a WCF service
 --------------------------